isomerpages/pa-cdcne/_events/Past Events/Shaping Hearts 2024.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/DZ8_4553.jpg">
 </div>
-<p>A highlight of the event was the debut of the Neo Kah Kiat Arts Awards,
+<p>A highlight of the event was the debut of the Neo Kah Kiat (NKK) Arts
-an unprecedented initiative supported by a S$1 million, five-year commitment from Mr. Neo Kah Kiat, Founder of Neo Group.
+Awards, an unprecedented initiative supported by a S$1 million, five-year commitment from Mr. Neo Kah Kiat, Founder of Neo Group.
 With awards such as the Neo Kah Kiat Painting of the Year and various recognition categories, these awards provide both recognition and financial rewards to artists across different stages of their journeys.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/IMG_8025.jpg">
 </div>